Bruno Pinchard: Work

 Bruno Pinchard has maintained a constant dialogue with the mathematical work of René Thom.
-He has sought in the geometry of catastrophes (topological folds of space) the deep form of these organizing myths.
+He has sought in the geometry of catastrophes (topological folds of space) the deep form of these organising myths.
 Under the impulse of René Thom, his philosophy became an "occasionalism" which makes of every event an occasion actualizing the pure form of a myth.
 He found an extension of this point of view in the idea of Capital according to Marx, which could be called a "mythological occasionalism ".

 To sum up, according to Pinchard, splitting is the oldest mark of humanity, which knows itself to be exposed to becoming and death, that of a knowledge confronted with its share of ignorance and the duality of its engendering.
 To be split is to be initiated into the secret of the world and to find one's place in the history of humanisation.

 Thus, according to Bruno Pinchard, splitting is established as a method to be implemented in the field of human sciences as in any effort to interpret the testimonies of the past.
 For this author, it is ultimately a question of responding to the challenge posed by the idea of the end of metaphysics.